grassmunk/Chicago95/README.md

 - Plymouth theme created from scratch
 - An MS-DOS inspired theme for oh-my-zsh
 - Partial support for HiDPI monitors
-- Partial icon theme for Libre Office 6+
+- Partial icon theme for LibreOffice 6+

 #### Requirements